mattyun/Front-end-Developer-Interview-Questions/README.md

 #### JS Questions:

 * Explain event delegation
+  * Answer: Event delegation refers to the process of using event propagation (bubbling) to handle events at a higher level in the DOM than the element on which the event originated.
+It allows us to attach a single event listener for elements that exist now or in the future.
 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works
 * What do you think of AMD vs CommonJS?